ai4bc/ai4bc23/index.markdown

 # Format

 The full-day workshop will start with a keynote talk, followed by an invited talk and contributed paper presentations in the morning.
 The post-lunch session will feature a second keynote talk, two invited talks.
 Papers more suited for a poster, rather than a presentation, would be invited for a poster session.
-We will end the workshop with a panel discussion by top researchers in the field.
+We will end the workshop with a panel discussion by researchers in the field.

 # Submission Guidelines